boky8/docker-postgresql/README.md

 If you want to enable log archiving (for [point-in-time recovery]()), set `PG_LOG_ARCHIVING=true`.
 Logs will be copied over to to
 `/var/lib/postgresql/{version}/log-archive/`.
 If there's a file `archive.sh` in this folder, it will be executed after a successful copy.
-You can override the copy command by setting the `PG_LOC_ARCHIVING_COMMAND` variable.
+You can override the copy command by setting the `PG_LOG_ARCHIVING_COMMAND` variable.

 ## Creating a snapshot